timofeysie/satisfactory/docs/trends.md

 Next I suppose is added another route for the google image search.

 Or, just, like, a details of the existing trend info?

+But first, update the load trends functions to take a country name and use that in the api.

+The [country code list](https://github.com/datasets/country-codes/blob/master/data/country-codes.csv) are listed here, but for now, just the US and Australia will do.
+Apparently, SEO should be done by country, and it's to be determined how the app can be deployed by country to achieve this.

+This part of the app doesn't have to be by country of course, but the result of it should.

+I think we will need a new effect for the trend by country.
+Currently there is only $login.